-17 Plus-Size Sweater Dresses That'll Make Winter Dressing A No Brainer
+9 Plus-Size Sweater Dresses That'll Keep You Warm And Chic Till Spring

 Wearing dresses in the winter can be tricky — especially when your measurements don't fit into "standard" sizing ranges.
-Between the harsh elements and the sheer lack of options, it ends up being a lot easier to throw on a pair of jeans rather than a dress, tights and long underwear.
-But everything changed once we discovered one dress style that makes cold weather fashion when you're curvy a no-brainer.
+Between the harsh elements and the lack of options, it ends up being a lot easier to throw on a pair of jeans rather than hunting down the perfect not-too-warm, not-too-bulky but still stylish dress option.
+Fortunately, more and more plus-size winterwear options have been popping up and plus-size sweater dresses are no exception.

-Sweater dresses are more than just easy to throw on and universally flattering — they actually do what their name implies, and act as the full-body sweaters we've always dreamed of.
-All those factors combined make for an ideal solution to our winter dressing woes.
+Sweater dresses are more than just easy to throw on cold weather frocks — they actually do what their name implies, and act as the full-body warmers we've always dreamed of.
+Plus it, allows us to carry over the one-and-done convenience of dresses into colder months.
 So if you're plus-sized and looking for that one perfect dress to slip on until spring arrives, we've got you covered.
-Ahead, we've rounded up 17 plus-size sweater dresses that are sure to keep you nice and warm all season long.
+Ahead, we've rounded up 9 plus-size sweater dresses that are sure to keep you nice and warm all season long.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.